volcano-sh/kubegene-website/content/docs/about/kubegene.md

 A certain execution process of the gene sequencing workflow.
 When you submit a workflow, Kubegene will create a execution to execute the gene sequencing job.
 For more information, you can see [execution](https://kubegene.netlify.com/docs/about/execution/).

 ### Tool
 Software tools which genetic sequencing use.
 It is a mirrored package of bioinformatics software.
 The tools can be programmed into the workflow in series or independently.
+For more information, you can see [Tool](https://kubegene.netlify.com/docs/guides/tool/)